pointblue/WHAT/README.md

 ## Funding Statement

-This package is under development as part of the project “California Central Valley Wetlands Water Budget Tool Development”, Grant No. R21AP10037-00, a WaterSMART (Sustain and Manage America’s Resources for Tomorrow) Applied Science Grant from the U.S. Bureau of Reclamation.
+This package was originally developed as part of the project “California Central Valley Wetlands Water Budget Tool Development”, Grant No. R21AP10037-00, a WaterSMART (Sustain and Manage America’s Resources for Tomorrow) Applied Science Grant from the U.S. Bureau of Reclamation.